xavdid/advent-of-code/solutions/2021/day_06/README.md

 It should look pretty similar to part 1, but our operations use the `dict` instead of the `list`.
 Otherwise, smooth sailing!

+> The following solutions were contributed by [Andrew Szeto](https://github.com/jabagawee)

 ## Alternate solution 1: Yet another data structure (deque) from the collections module

 In our `defaultdict` based solution above, note that we never exceed nine keys in the dict (and those nine keys are always the integers 0 through 8).
 We generated new dicts after every simulated day by moving values down from a key `n` to the key `n-1`, we moved the key `0` to the key `8`, and then we did some extra work to add the value from the old key `0` to the new key `6`.
 This entire operation sounds exactly like the `rotate` method on the `collections.deque` class, so let's give that a shot too.